 Our focus is on narrowing the wide variation in treatment for patients with chronic pain and to establish practice patterns with a consistent message that emphasizes alternative treatment options and resources to manage chronic pain.
 When someone with chronic pain visits the Emergency Department, care management services provide a warm hand-off to a Care Navigator at the Family Health Center of Ellenville, a Federally Qualified Health Center on our campus.
-The Care Navigator effectively links these chronic pain patients to a primary care provider or a pain management specialist, as well as to ancillary services to address underlying substance abuse/mental health issues and quality of life issues.
+The Care Navigator effectively links these patients suffering with chronic pain to a primary care provider or a pain management specialist, as well as to ancillary services to address underlying substance abuse/mental health issues and quality of life issues.

-The MAX Series Program brings solutions, and these solutions bring impactful results.
-As a result of the Opioid Abuse Reduction Initiative, there was a dramatic reduction in ED visits (-48.7%) by the cohort of Super Utilizers as well as a significant decrease in the administration of opioids (-73.8%) to these patients in the ED over the course of a year.
-This initiative has received both statewide and national recognition!
+In just one year, the M.A.X.
+Series Program has produced impactful results.
 We followed 64 patients (Super Utilizers) and tracked their results.
+As a result of our Opioid Abuse Reduction Initiative, there has been a dramatic reduction in E.D. visits (-72.8%) by this cohort of Super Utilizers as well as a significant decrease in the administration of opioids (-84.4%) to these patients in the E.D.

-One of our great success stories involves a 68-year-old female.
-She presented to the Emergency Department with complaints of chronic pain.
-Her chronic pain was frequently treated with opioids.
-This patient lacked family support and transportation.
-So it was convenient and comforting for her to use our Emergency Department.
-The Care Navigator engaged her on 3/16/16.
-She was also engaged by a care team who identified mental health, housing, transportation and food service needs.
-The care team then facilitated Health Home enrollment and connected this patient with mental and primary care, transportation, respite stay, and local food pantry services.
-Her Emergency Department visits dropped to 7 visits in the 6 months of post-intervention and 4 of those visits were medically justified.
+One of our great success stories involves a 68-year-old female, “Jane.”
+During the six months prior to the beginning of our M.A.X.
+Series Program, Jane had logged 37 visits to the Emergency Department with complaints of chronic pain, and she was frequently treated with opioids.
+This patient lacked family support and transportation, so it was convenient and comforting for her to use our Emergency Department.
+The Care Navigator met with Jane on 3/16/16, and then put her in touch with a care team who identified mental health, housing, transportation and food service needs.
+Our care team facilitated Jane’s enrollment in Health Home services and also connected her with mental and primary care, transportation, respite stay, and local food pantry services.
+Jane’s Emergency Department visits dropped to seven visits in the six months of post-intervention and four of those visits were medically justified.